 After the application deadline, the Student Ambassador Selection Committee will choose the Student Ambassadors for the upcoming academic year.
 Please be sure your application is complete and thorough as possible.
 Once the review committee reaches

 Michelle Bookless, Digital Content Manager, Medical Communications

 Kiersten Hallquist, Student Services Coordinator

-Liz McElhinney, Assistant Director of Admissions
+Liz McElhinney, Director of Pre-Matriculation Programs, Admissions

 Dan Suder, Alumni & Development